 Herschel was born in Radom, Poland in 1917.
 His family was caught up in the Holocaust after the Nazi invasion in 1939.
 During the Second World War, Herschel was sent to the Radom Ghetto, and then to Auschwitz, where his life was spared due to the fact that the Nazis required his skills as a tailor.
 After the war, Herschel ended up in a displaced persons camp in Stuttgart, Germany.
 He came to Canada with his wife (also a survivor) around 1947–1948, and passed away in 1999.

 Yet at the same time, there are elements of hope.
 First, the poem speaks to resistance and dignity.
-Written on the exact date of a deportation from Radom to Treblinka, Herschel exclaims, “And the brown heart’s face blazed.
+Written on the exact date2 of a deportation from Radom to Treblinka, Herschel exclaims, “And the brown heart’s face blazed.
 Victorious they faced death.
-Crying out triumphant3.”
+Crying out triumphant.”

 The poem also longs for the continuation of the Yiddish language, people and culture.
 Yiddish, a primary language of the majority of Jews killed in the Holocaust, was almost eradicated as millions of Yiddish‐speakers were murdered.
 At the end of the poem, Herschel envisions “Our dear ancient Yiddishkeit” flourishing eternally in paradise (in “Gan Eiedn,” the Garden of Eden).

 Lastly, there is a call for remembrance.
-Not only is the author remembering—“Yiskor.
-Today I remember all that I suffered”—but there is also an implicit call for the reader to remember all those targeted in the Holocaust, the “Yiddishkeit.”
+Not only is the author remembering (“Yiskor!
+Today I remember all that I suffered”), but there is also an implicit call for the reader to remember all those targeted in the Holocaust, the keepers of “Yiddishkeit” (Jewish culture).

-Earlier this year, I asked Herschel’s son Stan what this poem meant to him.
-He replied, “To me, that poem is my father’s experience in the war.
+After we received this meaningful piece of Holocaust history, we asked Herschel’s son Stan what this poem meant to him.
+He replied: “To me, that poem is my father’s experience in the war.
 It has almost a doomsday feeling.
 I think he wrote that not expecting to come out of it alive.”
-He feels that with the poem, his father was trying to leave something behind, saying, “This is my legacy.
+Stan feels that with the poem, his father was trying to leave something behind, saying, “This is my legacy.
 Don’t forget.”

 And we won’t.